Updated on July 2025

 Reduced emissions & pollution with cheap electric vehicles

-Vehicles contribute approximately 6 per cent of greenhouse gas emissions in Australia, which would be eliminated in a switch to all electric cars.
-The reduction in emissions could also be as high as 8 per cent if the switch includes regional passenger vehicles.
+Vehicles contribute to greenhouse gas emissions in Australia, which could be eliminated by switching to all-electric cars.
+The reduction in emissions could be as significant if regional passenger vehicles are included in the switch.

 Lower emissions would give us numerous other benefits too.
 These include cleaner and healthier air, fewer deaths from emissions, reduced noise pollution and less reliance on imported fuels.